West Fertilizer Company explosion: Lawsuits

-At least seven lawsuits were filed against Adair Grain Inc., which owned the West Fertilizer Company facility.
-On October 11, 2015, a day before jury selection was to begin, parties reached a partial settlement in one case.
+At least seven lawsuits were filed against facility owner Adair Grain Inc. On October 11, 2015, a day before jury selection was to begin, parties reached a partial settlement in one case.
 Its terms have not been disclosed.
 The settlement includes the families of the three civilians killed in the fire and explosion.
-This is separate from the $118,300 in fines that West Fertilizer was handed for violating several rules about the handling of hazardous materials.
+This is separate from the $118,300 in fines that West Fertilizer was issued for violating several rules about the handling of hazardous materials.

 A trial for a second group of plaintiffs was expected to begin in late 2016.

 In January 2018, it was reported that the city of West will receive $10.44 million in settlements with defendants in the litigation around the plant explosion, the West City Council approved the settlement, which includes funds for damages not covered by insurance or grants from state or federal agencies.
 The lawsuit that the settlement pertains to, was filed on behalf of the city and claimed the defendants were negligent in selling or distributing the ammonium nitrate based fertilizer, that they failed to properly warn of the dangers associated with the handling and storage of the product, and should have never sold the product to West Fertilizer.